CoffeeCon

 CoffeeCon is a festival for coffee enthusiasts.
 CoffeeCon travels to major coffee cities in the United States.
-It was created by coffee author and video producer, Kevin Sinnott, who wrote the book The Art & Craft of Coffee and produced a how to video called Coffee Brewing Secrets.
+It was created by coffee author and video producer Kevin Sinnott, who wrote the book The Art & Craft of Coffee and produced a how-to video called Coffee Brewing Secrets.

 History

 While working on specialized projects, Sinnott noticed several industry business-to-business coffee events such as the Specialty Coffee Association of America and the National Coffee Association.
-While some local coffee shops were holding brewing seminars, there were simply no large scale festivals exclusively for coffee consumers.
+While some local coffee shops were holding brewing seminars, there were no large scale festivals exclusively for coffee consumers.
 He decided to turn his book and his video into a live event.
 He created CoffeeCon as a place where coffee enthusiasts could taste samples from regional coffee roasters side-by-side, learn about coffee from national and local coffee experts and attend coffee topic classes on almost every brewing method.
-He hosts the event and calls it a coffee meet-up.
+He began hosting live events, called coffee meet-ups.